micmejia/bible-dump/NKJV/Isaiah/Isa 3.md

 ###### 1
-For behold, the Lord, the Lord of hosts, Takes away from Jerusalem and from Judah The[^a] stock and the store, The whole supply of bread and the whole supply of water;
+For behold, the Lord, the Lord of hosts, Takes away from Jerusalem and from Judah The stock and the store, The whole supply of bread and the whole supply of water;

 ###### 2
 The mighty man and the man of war, The judge and the prophet, And the diviner and the elder;

 ###### 3
-The captain of fifty and the [^b]honorable man, The counselor and the skillful artisan, And the expert enchanter.
+The captain of fifty and the honorable man, The counselor and the skillful artisan, And the expert enchanter.

 ###### 4
-"I will give children[^c] _to be_ their princes, And [^d]babes shall rule over them.
+"I will give children _to be_ their princes, And babes shall rule over them.

 ###### 5
-The people will be oppressed, Every one by another and every one by his neighbor; The child will be insolent toward the [^e]elder, And the [^f]base toward the honorable."
+The people will be oppressed, Every one by another and every one by his neighbor; The child will be insolent toward the elder, And the base toward the honorable."

 ###### 6
-When a man takes hold of his brother In the house of his father, _saying,_ "You have clothing; You be our ruler, And _let_ these ruins _be_ under your [^g]power,"
+When a man takes hold of his brother In the house of his father, _saying,_ "You have clothing; You be our ruler, And _let_ these ruins _be_ under your power,"

 ###### 7
 In that day he will protest, saying, "I cannot cure _your_ ills, For in my house _is_ neither food nor clothing; Do not make me a ruler of the people."